 Credit risk represents the potential for loss due to the deterioration in credit quality or default of a counterparty or an issuer of securities or other instruments.
 OCC's exposure to credit risk comes from its clearing and settlement operations and from financial assets, which consist primarily of cash and cash equivalents, accounts receivable, and margin and clearing fund deposits.
 CASH AND CASH EQUIVALENTS OCC maintains cash and cash equivalents with various financial institutions.
-When Clearing Members provide margin and clearing fund deposits in the form of cash, OCC may invest the cash deposits in overnight reverse repurchase agreements.
+When clearing members provide margin deposits in the form of cash, OCC may invest the cash deposits in overnight reverse repurchase agreements.